psadmin-io/psadmin-wiki/STYLE.md

 ```

 For articles that apply only to a specific OS, there is no need to make the article OS agnostic.

+## Authorship

+The wiki is a community collaboration and will have multiple people writing and editing documents.
+We will use the Git commit logs to track authorship instead logging it in the article.